Wheat Allergy in Babies – Symptoms, Facts, What if Raising Allergic Child

 - Wheat allergies occur when the body's immune system malfunctions in the presence of wheat.
 Since the body's immune system protects from various viruses and bacteria, in case of malfunction it responds inappropriately to wheat.
 Thus, the body then produces chemicals called histamines in large numbers which lead to runny nose, itchy and watery eyes and swelling are the major sign of allergy.

-What are Wheat Allergy Symptoms in Infant, Toddlers?
+What are Wheat Allergy Symptoms in Babies, Toddlers?

 - Skin Rash